![]() |

 The J.B.
 Engines

-Ballard was soon followed by chief engine designer Basil Miles, who parted company with E.D. in an officially-acknowledged capacity in late 1953.
+Ballard was soon followed by engine designer Basil Miles, who had never been an actual E.D.
+Director or employee, serving as E.D.'s chief engine designer on some kind of contractual or royalty basis.
 There were stories going the rounds at the time to the effect that Miles was involved in a personal issue which led to E.D. management deciding that it was necessary for them to sever all official ties with him.
 Probably best forgotten ................
-Whatever the truth of the matter, the severance appears to have been relatively amicable under the surface - Miles continued to design and build engines on his own, and one of these was actually marketed by E.D. as the 5 cc Miles Special in both diesel and glow-plug forms.
-Miles also appears to have retained some form of arms-length albeit unpublicized design consultancy with E.D.
+Whatever the truth of the matter, the severance appears to have been relatively amicable under the surface - Miles continued to design and build engines on his own.
+One of these designs was actually marketed by E.D. as the 5 cc Miles Special in both diesel and glow-plug forms.
+Miles also appears to have retained some form of arms-length albeit unpublicized design consultancy with E.D. which lasted until around 1958.
 Both this ongoing relationship and the quality of Miles' designs confirm that the official parting of the ways was undoubtedly for reasons other than any shortcomings in Miles’ engineering capabilities.
 I suspect that this matter must have exacerbated existing tensions within the ranks of the E.D. directorate.
+The next key individual to depart was E.D.’s original radio control guru George Honnest-Redlich, who left to form his own company called Radio & Electronic Products located initially in nearby Mortlake.
+His company's Reptone radio control gear was very highly regarded.
+He reportedly became a pioneer in the development of remote-controlled garage door openers!
+One by one, E.D.'s Old Guard was moving on ...........

 However, there was a problem despite the commercial success of these products.
-Model engine manufacture formed only a relatively small segment of the Anchor Motor Company's business portfolio, to the point that it was actually little more than a sideline.
+Model engine manufacture formed only a relatively small segment of the Anchor Motor Company's business portfolio, to the point that it was actually little more than a sideline undertaken more as a labor of love than anything else.
 Moreover, the profitability of this aspect of the company's business had become increasingly marginalized by the loss of the Purchase Tax case in late 1950.
 To compound these issues, as of 1951 the company had become heavily involved in Government contract work, greatly compromising its ability to devote resources to model engine development and manufacture.
 By April 1952, things had reached a point where model engine production had to be suspended altogether in favour of the far more lucrative Government work.

 In addition, Allen had worked as one of the engine repair wizards at Henry J. Nicholl’s famous shop at 308 Holloway Road in London during the period when Nicholls’ Mercury Models division was acting as the trade distributor and service centre for the AMCO engines.
 He therefore had the opportunity to get to know the original AMCO range very well indeed.
 Allen had subsequently worked in the model engine field with Alan Allbon, hence bringing a wealth of directly related experience to his new position.
 Allen's hand was soon greatly strengthened by the addition of his good friend and fellow West Essex club member Len "Stoo" Steward to the staff of the new company.
 Steward had previously owned the "K" Model Engineering Co. of Gravesend in Kent, hence having a wealth of hands-on model engine manufacturing experience in connection with the various "K" model engines.
 He was particularly noted for his skill in honing cylinders and lapping pistons to fit.
 Another notable individual with a proven track record as a model engine designer and constructor who joined the company at this time was Arthur F. Weaver, best remembered today as having designed the delightful Weaver 1 cc sideport diesel for home construction.
 Weaver was a noted exponent of model car and tethered hydroplane racing, having designed and built a number of his own engines.
 He was a skilled and highly experienced toolmaker who doubtless contributed a great deal to the further development of the company's design and manufacturing programs.
 Engineering talent was certainly not lacking at Aeronautical Electronic & Engineering!!